SkyPenguin-Solutions/SkyLine-Experimentation-Files/README.md

-# SkyLine-Experimentation-Files
+# Experimentation

-A list of files and tests / demo's for the SkyLine programming language
+This is a junk repo for the SkyLine programming language where all experiments are held public, testing functions,. engine functions, parse code etc is held as a prime backup or just for general public use.